-The Workspace Status window contains five tabs which are designed to assist with programming cues and troubleshooting your workspace.
+The Workspace Status window contains six tabs which are designed to assist with programming cues and troubleshooting your workspace.

 Warnings are created by cues and workspaces settings that have a detectable problem.
 Sometimes these problems will definitely cause trouble in performance, such as an Audio cue that has no target file, but other times these problems might not cause trouble.
 For example, a Light cue which contains several light commands that are functional and a single light command which controls a light that is unpatched might be a problem or might not, but only you, the human person, can know for sure.